Applying Gromov's Amenable Localization to Geodesic Flows: The localized Poincar e Duality for geodesic flows

-The manifolds $TM$ and $T(DM)$ are orientable; thus are the manifolds $SM$ and $S(DM)$.
+The manifolds $SM$ and $S(DM)$ are orientable.
 So the Poincar\'{e} Duality is available for their homology and cohomology with coefficients in $\R$ or $\Z$.
-As in \cite{K4} (where we dealt with arbitrary traversally generic flows), for each $j$, we consider the \emph{localized} Poincar\'{e} Duality operators over the coefficient rings $\mathsf R = \Z, \R$\footnote{We have suppressed in (\ref{eq11.AA}) the dependence of homology and cohomology on the coefficients $\mathsf R$.}:
+As in \cite{K3} (where we dealt with arbitrary traversally generic flows), for each $j$, we consider the \emph{localized} Poincar\'{e} Duality operators over the coefficient rings $\mathsf R = \Z, \R$ \footnote{We have suppressed in (\ref{eq11.AA}) the dependence of homology and cohomology on the coefficients $\mathsf R$.}:

-Here the natural homomorphisms $i^\ast_{\mathsf{loc}}$ are induced by the inclusions of the strata ---thus the term ``localized" in the names of the two operators.
+Here the natural homomorphisms $i^\ast_{\mathsf{loc}}$ are induced by the inclusions of the strata thus the term ``localized" in the names of the two operators.

-The RHS isomorphisms ``$\approx$" in (\ref{eq11.AA}) can be justified exactly by the same homological argument as in \cite{K4}, page 516; just replace an arbitrary traversally generic vector fields $v$ on $X$ with the geodesic traversally generic vector fields $v^g$ on $SM$.
+The RHS of isomorphisms ``$\approx$" in (\ref{eq11.AA}) can be justified exactly by the same homological argument as in \cite{K3}, page 516; just replace an arbitrary traversally generic vector fields $v$ on $X$ with the geodesic traversally generic vector fields $v^g$ on $SM$.

 $\mathcal L_{j}(g; \R)$ maps the lattice $H_{j}(D(SM); \Z)$ to the lattice $H^{2n-1 -j}\big(D(SM)_{-j}(g); \Z\big)$.
 Similarly, $\mathcal M_{j}(g; \R)$ maps the lattice $H_{j}(SM; \Z)$ to the lattice $H^{2n-1 -j}\big(SM^\circ_{-j}(g); \Z\big)$.